Booking

 Curiosité

-• 5.
-You probably think that all verbs ending in -er belong to the first conjugation?
-But what about aller (to go)?
-It belongs to the third conjugation...
+5. You might think that all verbs ending in -er belong to the first group.
+But have you thought about the verb “aller”?
+It actually belongs to the third group…

-• 6.
-French has some very strange expressions.
-“Il a voyagé aux quatre coins du monde” (“He travelled to the four corners of the Earth”) is a phrase you’ll have read, or certainly heard.
-But as you know, the Earth is spherical, slightly flattened at the poles.
-It’s not a square, so why would we talk about corners?
+6. Among French expressions, some are truly strange.
+“Il a voyagé aux quatre coins du monde” (He has traveled to the four corners of the world) is one you’ve likely heard.
+But as you’ve learned, the Earth is a slightly flattened sphere, not square—so why “corners”?

-• 7.
-What do the words amour (love), orgue (organ) and délice (delight) have in common?
-You don’t know?
-Here’s a clue: it’s to do with their grammatical gender.
-Still haven’t worked it out?
-I’ll tell you: these three words are all masculine in the singular and feminine in the plural!
+7. What do the words "amour," "orgue," and "délice" have in common?
+Here’s a hint: it has to do with their grammatical gender.
+Still stumped?
+Here’s the answer: all three are masculine in the singular and feminine in the plural!

-• 9.
-I am the only word which uses the letter ‘u’ with a grave accent.
-What am I?
-Answer: the word où (where).
-Always pay attention to your pronunciation.
+9. I’m the only word that uses the letter "U" with a grave accent.
+Who am I?
+Answer: the word “où.”

 Previous